bewuethr/bewuethr.github.io/2020-05-09-math-bibliography-css.md

 ### Tables

-Default Pandoc HTML styling doesn't do anything with tables, and this
+Default pandoc HTML styling doesn't do anything with tables, and this

 ![Unstyled table](images/2020-05-09-unstyled-table.png)